 The desire to build a customer-centric culture must be translated into specific actions.
 There will be actions and activities that people will need to keep doing, activities you want them to stop doing, and activities they need to start doing.
 It is critical that you align everyone on precisely what to do and how to do it so they know exactly what is expected of them.

 When it comes to customer centricity, you cannot focus solely on goals.
 Goals are clearly an essential part of the process and they do help to get the tasks done – but they are not usually inspiring.
-Customer centricity requires the inspiration behind the goal.
+An initiative of this manner requires the inspiration behind the goal.
 From the start of your customer-centricity initiative, and regularly and consistently going forward, you must continually demonstrate and share the vision.
 Without the vision top of mind, it is easy to forget the goals vital to its achievement.
 The vision you choose to communicate acts as the driving force behind feeling and doing what is necessary in order to create a great customer experience.